 Our Mission Statement

-Hamilton Heights School, currently a K-5 school, opened its classroom doors in September 2002 as Hamilton Heights Academy a public school program, started by parents and educators in West Harlem and Washington Heights, within P.S.
-28. It began with one Kindergarten class adding on one additional class per grade eventually including grades K-4 (2 classes per grade) with prospects for expanding to K-5.
+Hamilton Heights School, currently a K-5 school, opened its classroom doors in September 2002 as Hamilton Heights Academy, a public school program, started by parents and educators in West Harlem and Washington Heights, within P.S.
+28. It began with one Kindergarten class, adding on one additional class per grade, eventually including grades K-4 (2 classes per grade) with the prospect of expanding to K-5.
 In 2007 Hamilton Heights Academy applied for and was granted full school status and renamed Hamilton Heights School, located on West 153rd Street.

 The educational philosophy of HHS emphasizes hands-on learning, multi-disciplinary thematic units and support for children as individuals with varied needs and learning styles.
 Classrooms are set up to encourage purposeful investigation and active learning.
 An emphasis is placed on inquiry, critical thinking, and problem solving.
 HHS follows the New York City Department of Education’s mandated curricula in literacy, mathematics, social studies and science.
 Teachers supplement this curriculum with carefully planned thematic units integrating literacy, mathematics, social studies, science, and the arts into each day’s work.